 Lugubrious.
 That's the word for how I'm feeling tonight.
 That and self-indulgent.
 So I thought I'd write a blog post.
 These midnight moods used to ambush me frequently when I was in my 20s, sometimes eliciting sentimental poetry.
 Now I'm older, not much wiser, more callused, but still susceptible once in a while to the misty melancholy of existential yearning.
-Diffuse nostalgia, regret, the old hackneyed lament for some undefined state that seems to have been lost but maybe never existed in the first place.
+Diffuse nostalgia, regret, the old hackneyed lament for some undefined state that seems to have been lost but never really existed in the first place.
 A person close to me is gone and so here I am now sitting on my bed in Brooklyn ruminating and regretting but resigned because life is loss and I've known more than my share, so I can accept it without protest.

 If you want to make a real contribution to the world and reduce the amount of suffering, there's an easy way: don't have children.
 To bring a child into the world is to bring suffering into the world, a long life of homelessness and rootlessness, of disappointment and disillusionment.
 The anguish of a world alone in the universe, inhabited by wolves and in the end death.
 It really isn't so hard to make an important contribution.

 Sometimes (rarely) I read my old journal, the journal that kept me sane from 15 to 35, remembering wistfully the old moments of solitary writing.
 I poured my life, my thoughts, into my journal, writing for no one and everyone.
-It's hard to imagine now, that self-containment, the intense inwardness that found deep satisfaction in self-expression.
+It's hard to imagine now, that self-containment, the intense inwardness that found such satisfaction in self-expression.
 Some of my old entries come to me as from a past life.